Arin-Portfolio/My-portfolio/README.md

 * Cybersecurity +
 * A +
 * Crime Scene Technician
+* CySA (Expected April 14)

 # Projects
-* keeping my sanity in check
-* Raspberry Pi assignment
+* Raspberry Pi project in which we set up a pentesting tool called "Bjorn"

 # Certifications
 * Crime Scene Technician (May 2022)